[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 --data-source-id <DataSourceId>

-Sample data in the form of an AgentCore overview document is placed in the S3 bucket, so once the sync is complete you can immediately try RAG search.
+Sample data with an AgentCore overview document is placed in the S3 bucket, so once sync is complete you can immediately try RAG search.

-If you want to add your own documents, simply upload them to the S3 bucket and re-run the sync.
+If you want to add your own documents, just upload them to the S3 bucket and re-run the sync.

 Add documents